 The first national lottery was televised in December of 1969.
 I still remember sitting in front of the television as the lottery was held.
 My birthday was the 22nd number drawn which guaranteed I would be drafted once my school deferment ended.
 With this in mind, my poor grades and a total lack of direction, I decided to enlist in the Marine Corps.
 I went to the recruiter’s office the middle of June, signed up for a two-year enlistment and left for boot camp on July 7, 1970.

 Give us some highlights about your military career.

 As I look back on my time in the military, I believe the two years I spent in the Marine Corps was, without a doubt, the single most important decision I ever made.
 It truly shaped my life.
 The military has a way of instilling a strong sense of discipline and purpose in your life.
 When I was discharged in July 1972, I had matured and was much better prepared for the next stage in my life.
 Upon discharge, I moved back to North Dakota and went back to college on the GI Bill.
 College for me this time was a different experience.
 I applied myself, achieved much better grades and even made the Dean’s list once.
 I graduated with a major in Business Administration and a minor in Criminal Justice.

 What are the greatest challenges that someone leaving the military and entering a new career faces?

-How did you come to be at UMB?
-What made you want to work here?
+How did you come to be at Meridian Bank, recently acquired by UMB?
+What made you want to work there?